torquefi/torque_dapp/README.md

 ## Installation

-If you're a developer interested in contributing to the Torque dApp, check out our contributor [docs](https://docs.torque.fi/main/resources/contribute).
-If you're interested in running this repository locally, get started with the following commands:
+If you're a developer interested in contributing to the Torque dApp, check out our contributor [documentation](https://docs.torque.fi/main/resources/contribute).
+If you're interested in running this repository for yourself locally, get started with the following commands:

 ```bash
 # Clone the repository